 About the Reservation and the Boys & Girls Club

 The Rosebud Sioux Reservation is the home of the Sicangu Oyate (the Upper Brulé Sioux Nation), a branch of the Lakota people also known as the Rosebud Sioux Tribe.
-The Tribe has a proud history and a rich culture that emphasizes strong family and community ties, consensus decision-making and respect for nature and the earth.
+The Tribe has a rich culture that emphasizes strong family and community ties, consensus decision-making and respect for nature and the earth.

-The Boys and Girls Club seeks to provide Reservation youth with the skills, resilience and self-confidence needed to confront these challenges and to become healthy young adults.
+The Boys and Girls Club seeks to provide Reservation youth with the skills, resilience and self-confidence to confront the challenges and to become healthy young adults.

 Help youth explore their cultural history through photography with the Boys & Girls Club on the Rosebud Sioux Reservation in South Dakota.